temper-studios/file-tracker/README.md

 fit create_track_all_save store
 ```

-This creates a file store called `store.fit`.
+This creates a `file store` called `store.fit`.
-It makes this file store track all files in the directory.
+The `file store` is then told to track all files in the directory.
-It then saves these files into the file store.
+It then saves these files into the `file store`.

 You can continue working on your files.
-When it comes time to save another snaphot just do
+When it comes time to save, just do

 ```bash
 fit save store.fit
 ```

+This saves the current state of the tracked files in the `file store`.

 You can see what files are tracked by the file store by doing.